-You can set your own parameters for your grid in this dialog box.
+You can set your own parameters for your grid in this dialogue box.
 We’ll set our grid to 600px x 600px and have 50 Horizontal Dividers and 50 Vertical Dividers (the more dividers you have, the more segments you will have in your grid and the easier it will be to create more details with the grid later on, but don’t go crazy or your guides will end up too confusing).

 This is where we begin using the Scale, Shear & Rotate method mentioned earlier.

 We start with scaling the grid.
 Select your grid and in the top toolbar go to Object > Transform > Scale which should open a new dialogue box.

 In this box select the ‘Non-Uniform’ Option and set the vertical scale to 86.602% and leave the horizontal scale set to 100%.